sindresorhus/memoize/readme.md

 ### mem.decorator(options)

-Returns a decorator which memoizes the function provided.
+Returns a decorator which memoizes the given function.

 #### options